The Bible tells us that the earth was created only a few thousand years ago. The creation took six days.

 Muhammad was a descendant of Abraham.
 He gave the world the Koran, which he said was based on revelations given to him by God.
 Islam is based on the teachings contained in this book.

-The similarity between these two men isn’t just a coincidence.
+The similarities between these two aren’t just a coincidence.

 Chapter four of John describes a meeting between Jesus and a Samaritan woman.

 So he came to a town of Samaria called Sychar, near the field that Jacob had given to his son Joseph.
 Jacob’s well was there; so Jesus, wearied as he was from his journey, was sitting beside the well.
 It was about the sixth hour.

 A woman from Samaria came to draw water.
 Jesus said to her, “Give me a drink.”(For his disciples had gone away into the city to buy food.)

 Plato wrote of a conversation between Socrates and a man named Euthyphro in which this question was raised: Does God command us to do things because they are good or are they good because God commands them?
 Many people feel that either answer creates a problem.
 If God commands us to do things because they are good that implies that there is a standard of goodness independent of God to which he must conform.
 If the things God commands are good because he commands them then good and evil exist only because of God’s arbitrary decision to call certain thing good and others evil.
 This problem is known as the Euthyphro dilemma.